Subscribe to the Timescale Newsletter

 The four components of time-series analysis

-To correctly analyze time-series data, we need to look to the four components of a time series:
+To correctly analyze time-series data, we need to look at the four components of a time series:

 • Trend: this is a long-term movement of the time series, such as the decreasing average heart rate of workouts as a person gets fitter.